 Ketamine-assisted Therapy is not for everyone.
 The need for treatment is determined by licensed clinicians only.
 Your clinical team at the clinic evaluates your mental health as well as physical health problems before the administration of Ketamine.

 Ketamine therapy has been mainly prescribed to those patients who have failed to respond to at least 2 treatment trials of antidepressants or those who have a comorbid depressive condition but can not take oral antidepressants due to medical problems that affect peroral intake.

-Contraindications to Ketamine therapy include manic disorder, schizophrenia, schizoaffective disorder, ongoing alcohol or Ketamine addiction, hypersensitivity to Ketamine, and pregnancy.
+Contraindications to Ketamine therapy include but not limited to schizophrenia, schizoaffective disorder, history of psychosis, ongoing substance use disorder, hypersensitivity to Ketamine, pregnancy, nursing, and uncontrolled hypertension.